HomeBlog50 Jazz Standards You Need To Know

 “I Remember You” – Written by Victor Schertzinger and Johnny Mercer.

-With its tender, catchy melody and heartfelt lyrics, it is often interpreted as a nostalgic ballad.
-Be sure to check out:
+With its tender, catchy melody and heartfelt lyrics, this jazz song is often interpreted as a nostalgic ballad.

 • Björk – “Venus As A Boy” (1993)